circleci/circleci-docs/jekyll/_cci2/contexts.md

             context: org-global
 ```

 To rerun a job and use the context, it must be rerun from the Workflows page of the CircleCI application.

-Jobs invoked using the Rebuild button on the Builds page will **not** use the context defined in the workflow.
+## Deleting a Context

+1. Navigate to the Settings > Contexts page in the CircleCI application.

+2. Click the Delete Context button for the Context you want to delete.
+A confirmation dialog box appears.

+3. Type Delete and click Confirm.
+The Context and all associated environment variables will be deleted. **Note:** If the context was being used by a job in a Workflow, the job will start to fail and show an error.

+## Environment Variable Usage

-**Note:** Environment variables are considered in a specific order, as follows:
+Environment variables are considered in a specific order, as follows:
 1. Project-level environment variables set on the Project Settings page.
 2. Context environment variables (assuming the user has access to the Context).
 3. Environment variables set with the `environment` key of a `run` step.